 Goal: Data, technology and digital services enabling the delivery of an outstanding customer experience.

-The Data and Digital Group, partnering with other Bureau Groups, provides a platform to develop and deliver enterprise services and technologies underpinning the Bureau’s delivery to its customers.
+The Data and Digital Group (DDG), partnering with other Bureau Groups, provides a platform to develop and deliver enterprise services and technologies underpinning the Bureau’s delivery to its customers.

-The Group consolidates all information and communication technology (ICT) and observation technology, software development and digital and data management.
+The Group consolidates all information technology (IT) and observation technology, software development, and digital and data management.
 It is instrumental in ensuring the Bureau’s effectiveness, innovation, security and sustainability in meeting customer needs through seamless delivery, from data collection to provisioning.
 The Group is critical for framing the future of the Bureau, delivering new architecture and capability, and ensuring the Bureau is secure.

-For 2019–20, the Group consisted of seven Programs with the following responsibilities:
+For 2020–21, the Group consisted of seven programs with the following responsibilities:

 Planning and Architecture